Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 struct {
   SearchKey search_keys<0..2^16-1>;
-  select (Configuration.mode) {
-    case contactMonitoring:
   ContactKey contact_keys<0..2^16-1>;
-  };
   optional<uint64> last;
 } MonitorRequest;
 ~~~

 Users include each of the keys that they own in `search_keys`.
 If the
-Transparency Log is deployed with Contact Monitoring, users also include any
+Transparency Log is deployed with Contact Monitoring (or simply if the user
+wants a higher degree of confidence in the log), they also include any keys
-keys they've looked up in `contact_keys`, potentially omitting any that they
+they've looked up in `contact_keys`, potentially omitting any that they
 reasonably expect will not produce new monitoring data.

 The Transparency Log responds with a MonitorResponse structure: